-Have you seen the new printable Glitter Sticker Paper from Silhouette?
-It’s a white sticker paper that well… glitters.
-I was curious what this paper looked like once we printed on it so I brewed up some fun and spooky gnome stickers on Procreate to test with it.
-Then I used my iPad and Cricut Design Space Mobile to print and cut them with my Cricut machine.
-If you read below you’ll find out how to make our own custom material setting in Cricut Design Space and how to upload, print and cut these stickers on an iPad.
-So read on and figure out how to make glitter stickers with an iPad and a Cricut!
+Have you seen the printable Glitter Sticker Paper from Silhouette?
+It’s a white sticker paper that, well… glitters.
+I was curious about what this paper looked like once it was printed, so I brewed up some fun and spooky gnome stickers on Procreate to test it with.
+Then, I used my iPad and Cricut Design Space Mobile to print and cut them with my Cricut machine.
+If you read below, you’ll find out how to make our own custom material setting in Cricut Design Space and how to upload, print, and cut these stickers on an iPad.

 First, sourcing the Silhouette Glitter Sheets.